Where to watch Euro 2024 in London

 The World Cup in Qatar meant that we never really got to congregate in London for the action.
 There's going to be a festival atmosphere across the capital, with Baddiel and Skinner blaring out of speakers, St. George's crosses in cars and England shirts on show.
 Let's just hope we have the weather for it, eh?

 At FourFourTwo, we've got the ultimate guide of the best places across London to catch the football, as the nation gears up for yet another attempt to end all those years of hurt.
 Going to Germany for the action?
-Well, our Berlin-based Ed McCambridge has the lowdown on the best places to be in Germany while the tournament is taking place over there.
+Well, our Berlin-based Ed McCambridge has the lowdown on the best places to be in Germany while the tournament is taking place over there – and even if you're just watching on TV, we can help you with our full guide of how to watch Euro 2024 from home.
 We've got you covered.

 Where to watch Euro 2024 in London